 - Kidney failure, including patients receiving dialysis

 - Multiple sclerosis

 - Muscular Dystrophy

 - Parkinson’s disease

 - Sleep disorders

 - Vehicular crashes

 Information on eligibility and applying is available at the Canadian government’s medical marijuana website.

-Authorized caregivers are allowed to possess fresh or dried marijuana or cannabis oil, and may transfer or administer the substance or provide a medical document.
+Authorized caregivers are allowed to possess fresh or dried marijuana or cannabis oil, and may transfer or administer the substance.
 They may also transfer substances to an individual who is responsible for the patient under his or her professional treatment.